New top-quality supplement for gastrointestinal function.

 - Inulin is a prebiotic fibre that enhances the effects of probiotics for healthy bowel movements.

-- Reishi or Ganoderma lucidem is a mushroom extract that is commonly used in traditional Chinese herbalism.
+- Reishi or Ganoderma Lucidem is a mushroom extract that is commonly used in Traditional Chinese Medicin (TCM).

-- LactoSpore® is a sporulating probiotic bacteria (Lactobacillus acidophilus) that contributes to bowel health.
+- LactoSpore® is a sporulating probiotic bacteria (Lactobacillus Acidophilus) that contributes to bowel health.
 It is resistant to stomach acids and the bile salts in the duodenum.
 Lactobacilli become activated in the intestines.
-The product has a long shelf life thanks to these spores and can often be kept in a conventional medicine jar.
-Most lactobacilli become deactivated within a week.
-By including these spores and packaging each individual capsule in a separate blister pack, we can guarantee the long shelf life and stability of this product.
+The product has a long shelf life thanks to these spores.
+Normally the capsules are often kept in a conventional medicine jar which results in the fact that most lactobacilli become deactivated within a week.
+By including these spores by Re-Age and packaging each individual capsule in a separate blister pack, we can guarantee the long shelf life and stability of this product.
 Gut Feeling contains 2 x 109 (2 billion) spores per capsule.

 - Aloe vera is used for various supportive and protective purposes.
 It stimulates bowel function.